 Have a project that requires detailed aerodynamic ananlysis using CFD?
 Let us help you!
 Contact us to discuss how our CFD expertise can be of service.

 DARcorporation engineers have been researching and testing propeller design methods to improve propeller performance for existing and conceptual commercial multicopters/drones.
 A 2-bladed propeller model was created using an in-house design code and analyzed in CFD.
 The simulations have modeled 2D and 3D streamlines and vorticity in three dimensions.
 An octocopter drone concept was also simulated to observe its behavior in forward flight.
-This image may look familiar because it was chosen as a winner by CD-adapco to appear on their 2016 calendar for the month of April.
+This image may look familiar because it was chosen as a winner by then-CD-adapco to appear on their 2016 calendar for the month of April.

 Cessna 210J Centurion

 DARcorporation engineers modeled and simulated a Cessna 210J Centurion to determine how the propeller affects the performance of the horizontal tail control surfaces.
 The first photo shows the total pressure contours on the surface of the aircraft and through the propeller.
 In the second photo, velocity-colored streamlines show the airflow passing through the propeller and around the fuselage.
 Simulations are completed for a full range of both angle of attack and sideslip angle to examine the effects of the propwash on the horizontal tail surfaces.
 Photo 3 shows velocity-colored streamlines and how the airflow passes through the propeller and acquires a tangential velocity prior to meeting the fuselage.